You are here

 Massachusetts College of Art and Design offers 3 graduate credits for work completed in the Teaching for Artistic Behavior Institute and MA Professional Development Point certificates for those who choose to audit the course.
 Those auditing the course are encouraged to participate in all of the activities/requirements.

-- Online work: During the month of June, a pre-course online component consisting of four modules, each with readings, videos and discussion prompts, will be presented on MassArt's Moodle platform.
+- Online work: During the month of June, a pre-Institute online component consisting of four modules, each with readings, videos and discussion prompts, will be presented on MassArt's Moodle platform.
 Work must be complete prior to arrival on campus in July

-- Presentation: Students will prepare a one-hour presentation to be shared during the week at the Institute on one of the following topics: TAB curriculum, instructional strategies, assessment, teaching with special populations, contemporary artists, or studio practices
+- Presentation: Participants will prepare a one-hour presentation to be shared during the week at the Institute on one of the following topics: TAB curriculum, instructional strategies, assessment, teaching with special populations, contemporary artists, or studio practices

 - Final Project: A final project will be completed at the end of the course.
 Past projects have included class websites, room design plans, curriculum mapping, and advocacy brochures